 \subsection{Action Space}

-Pendulum by default has a continuous action space, ranging from $-2$ to $2$.
-We observed instability while learning policies with continuous policy classes even without external wind, and were concerned about how this can affect the validity of our experiments with wind, which are considerably more challenging.
-As the action space is tangent to our problem, we discretized the action space to $15$ atoms, spaced equally from $-2$ to $2$.
-This stabilized training greatly, and is not surprising, as past work~\cite{tang2019discretizing} supports this observation.
+Pendulum-v1 and Mujoco environments by default have continuous action spaces.
+We observed instability while learning policies with continuous policy classes even for the prescient policies, and were concerned about how this can affect the validity of our online experiments, which are considerably more challenging.
+As the action space is tangent to our problem, we discretized each dimension of the action space to $15$ atoms, spaced equally from the minimum to the maximum action in each dimension.
+This stabilized training greatly, and is not surprising, as past work~\citep{tang2019discretizing} supports this observation.
 The reward metric, continuous state space and truncation and termination conditions remain unchanged.